 Seedlings is a non-profit organization dedicated to increasing the opportunity for literacy by providing high quality, low cost braille books for children.
 There are over 1200 books available.
 In addition to books, they also sell gifts including charms, pins, keychain, playing cards, clothing, and canvas book bags.

-Southpaw Enterprises, Inc offers therapeutic products for children with special needs.
-Although their focus is on clinic-based therapy, they develop products for teachers in classrooms and for parents for use at home under the guidance of a therapist.
+Southpaw Enterprises, Inc. offers therapeutic products for children with special needs.
+Although their focus is on clinic-based therapy, they develop products for teachers in classrooms and parents for use at home under the guidance of a therapist.

 Therapro provides therapists, teachers, parents and other caregivers with the highest quality and most economical therapeutic and educational resources for all ages and abilities, from kids to adults.
 They provide unique speech and occupational therapy supplies for preventive, developmental, and rehabilitative care.

 The VisAbility store is an online source for people with vision loss.
 VisAbility provides access to more than 1,000 products that can help make life easier for persons with visual impairments.
-Their products include: assitive technology; books; braille; canes; games; health & wellness; kitchen & cooking aids; labeling and marking aids; low vision items; sporting goods; telephones; toys; and watches/clocks.
+Their products include assistive technology; books; braille; canes; games; health & wellness; kitchen & cooking aids; labeling and marking aids; low vision items; sporting goods; telephones; toys; and watches/clocks.

 Vision Associates offers products as well as resources and workshops.
 Their products include kits; LEA symbols; LEA numbers; tests; occluders; and other assessment tools.